ptr11Dev/wd2023/readme.md

 4. **General Review:**
 While working on the tasks above, take some time to explore the repository and assess its structure and implementation.
 Yes, we know - it's a mess :) However, please refrain from fixing anything else or making changes outside of the two tasks mentioned; but be prepared to discuss your observations and any potential improvements during the next stage of the recruitment process if you are selected.

-Once you have completed the tasks, please submit your work, by one of the following:
- - just zip it and send it as an attachment to an email (but PLEASE, do not include `node_modules` :))
- - push it to a git repository of your choice and send us a link.
+Once you have completed the tasks, please submit your work, by commiting & pushing it to a git repository of your choice and sending us a link. (hint: you might want to just fork our repo and work on your own copy, if you have github account of course).
+Remember to set repo visibility to "public"!

 Please do not try to push to the source repository, it won't work.